 - The model dissects ROE into five easily computed ratios that can be examined for potential strategies for improvement.

-- It serves as an efficient tool for decision-makers (say, owners, managers, consultants, and others) for evaluating an enterprise and making recommendations for improvement.
+- It serves as an efficient tool for decision-makers (e.g., owners, managers, consultants, and others) when evaluating an enterprise and offering recommendations for improvement.

-The below exhibit makes us understand how modified DuPont’s model works.
+The exhibit below shows how the modified DuPont’s model works.